IES College Campuses

 Student Counsellors provide a range of programs and support to help students settle into their new academic and living situations.
 Workshops are available for students at the start of the year in areas such as living on a budget, signing contracts and accommodation options.
 There are also sessions on presentation skills, assignment writing and coping with exam nerves.

-Student Counsellors play an important role in assisting students to make sound decisions about choices for undergraduate study as well as their future career.
+Student Counsellors play an important role in assisting students to make sound decisions about choices for undergraduate study as well as their future careers.

-The teachers and student counsellors work together to identify students experiencing academic difficulties which require greater intervention strategies than is available in the extra tutorials.
-These students are closely monitored and assisted, also their progress is recorded via Individual Study Plans.
+The teachers and student counsellors work together to identify students experiencing academic difficulties, whom require further intervention strategies than what is provided in extra tutorials.
+These students are closely monitored and assisted, and their progress is recorded via Individual Study Plans.

-IES Mates connect IES students with a resident crew of trained English language instructors.
-IES Mates helps students practice their speaking and listening skills, gain insight into the differences between foundation and university and take full advantage of studying in Australia and UQ.
+IES Mates connects IES students with a resident crew of trained English language instructors.
+IES Mates helps students practice their speaking and listening skills, and allow them to gain insights into the differences between foundation year and university.
+This enables students to take full advantage of studying in Australia and in UQ.

 Guidance with university placement

-Our Student Counsellors will provide course and career advice to assist students to make informed choices about their future and select the right undergraduate subjects for their chosen career path.
+Our Student Counsellors will provide programs and career advice to assist students in making informed choices about their futures, and in selecting the most suitable undergraduate programs for their chosen career path.

 Supporting under 18s

-IES provides guardianship and a range of services including 24 hour emergency telephone number plus a regular contact regime.
+IES provides guardianship and a range of services including a 24 hour emergency telephone number, and a regular contact regime.

-At the commencement of each intake a full orientation program will provide you with an introduction to the program and Brisbane.
+At the commencement of each intake, a full orientation program will be provided with an induction to the program and to Brisbane.
 You will be provided with important information regarding visa regulations, general advice on accommodation and living with a homestay family.
-During this time you will have the chance to meet with your classmates and speak to staff if you have any concerns regarding your subject choices.
+During this time, you will have the chance to meet your classmates and speak to staff members if you have any concerns regarding your subject choices.

-Students at IES College enjoy one of the best lifestyles in Australia and the world.
-In the 2017 QS Best Student Cities index, Brisbane was ranked number 20 in the world and 3rd in Australia.
-With one of the highest student ratios of any city in the index, our students enjoy not only a multicultural and diverse educational experience, but a multicultural and diverse city as well.
+Students at IES College have the opportunity to experience the Australian lifestyle, which is regarded as one of the best in the world.
+In the 2017 QS Best Student Cities index, Brisbane was ranked number as 20th in the world and 3rd in Australia.
+With one of the highest student ratios of any city in the index, our students enjoy both a multicultural and diverse educational experience and environment.

 As a multicultural city, Brisbane celebrates its diversity with many festivals throughout the year, including Paniyiri, a Greek festival; Lunar New Year; and Brisbane Festival, a month-long arts festival showcasing contemporary theatre, music and dance.
-The city also boasts a network of communities, meaning students can connect with people from their own cultures or learn more about others.
+The city also boasts a network of communities, as students have opportunities to learn more about diverse cultures, as well as connect with people from their own cultures.

 With its near perfect climate, Queensland is one of the most attractive places to live in Australia.
-Brisbane experiences more than 250 days of sunshine each year, has mild winters and some of the country's best beaches north and south of the city.
+As such, Queensland has attracted more than 50 per cent of international tourists from a diverse range of countries to Australia.
+Brisbane has more than 250 days of sunshine each year, along with some mild winters, and is home to some of Australia's best beaches located at both the north and south sides of the city.

-As an IES College student, you will have access to a range of activities to experience more of the city including horse riding, surfing, rock climbing, theme parks and city tours.
+As an IES College student, you will have access to a variety of Brisbane-based activities such as horse riding, surfing, rock climbing, theme parks and city tours.

 Living in Brisbane

 IES College campuses are located in the centre of Brisbane, the capital of Queensland and Australia's third largest city.
-Brisbane is situated along the Brisbane River and enjoys a sub-tropical climate of warm humid summers and mild dry winters.
+Brisbane holds a sub-tropical climate of warm humid summers and mild dry winters.

-The heart of the city is about shopping, eating, recreation and taking in the culture of its art galleries and museums.
-Brisbane is a cosmopolitan city that offers the diversity of the Queen Street Mall, The Valley and Chinatown precincts along with South Bank, Roma Street Parklands, Eagle Street Pier and Riverside.
+The city boasts a wide range of shopping locations, eateries, recreational activities, as well as art galleries and museums.
+Brisbane is a cosmopolitan city and is recognised for its popular venues, such as - the Queen Street Mall, The Valley and Chinatown precincts, South Bank, Roma Street Parklands, Eagle Street Pier and Riverside.

-Abundant parks, open spaces, bike and walking tracks, world class entertainment/sport facilities and shopping are just a few of the things that make Brisbane a wonderful place to live and study.
+The abundant parks, open spaces, bikes and walking tracks, world class entertainment/sport facilities and shopping centres are just a number of things that make Brisbane a wonderful place to live and study.

 Brisbane is one of the most affordable capital cities in Australia.
-Accommodation costs are lower than in Sydney and Melbourne and it is feasible for students to live in the very centre of Brisbane.
-Transport, food and entertainment is similar in cost to cities like Perth and Adelaide.
-Brisbane caters for a diverse range of lifestyles and with the great weather you can easily enjoy living here, even on a student budget.
+Accommodation costs are lower than Sydney and Melbourne, and it is more feasible for students to live in the Brisbane CBD.
+Transport, food, and entertainment have similar costs to cities such as Perth and Adelaide.
+Brisbane boasts a comfortable climate, and provides a diverse range of lifestyles for students to enjoy, even on a limited budget.

 The Australian government advises that you should expect to spend a minimum of AUD$18,610 for living expenses per year.
-However, accommodation and food costs can be reduced by sharing with friends and budgeting carefully.
+However, accommodation and food costs can be lowered by staying in shared spaces with friends, and careful budget management.